NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Reinstalling-and-Updating-Packages.md

 ```ps
 Update-Package <package_name>
 ```

+Using `Update-Package` without `-reinstall` will update all packages in the project.
+For other options, see the [Update-Package command](../Tools/PowerShell-Reference.md#update-package).

 Any updates are subject to version constraints indicated in `packages.config`, as described below in [Constraining upgrade versions](#constraining-upgrade-versions), but do not apply to projects using `project.json`.